Shinoyx/rk9guide/README.md

 - *Please download latest version for HM/EM for NA/EU servers as there is a change in packet defination
 - *Please also update your tera data file to the latest from https://github.com/meishuu/tera-data

-SCRIPT BY SHINOYX - For TERA
-For private use only.
+*TAKE NOTE - last boss protocol message IN+OUT means boss will be hitting inner then outer.
+NOT the safe zones.
+If you wish to have safe zones called out, feel free to drop me a pm on discord.

 Credits to teralove and soler91 for their VS guides

 Call out attacks from RK-9 Bosses all 3 of them including both NORMAL MODE & HARD MODE & EXTREME MODE